kibook/s1kd-tools/tools/s1kd-newdml/README.md

 -   2.0

--@ &lt;filename&gt;
+-@ &lt;path&gt;
-Save new DML to &lt;filename&gt; instead of an automatically named file in the current directory.
+Save the new DML to &lt;path&gt;.
+If &lt;path&gt; is an existing directory, the DML will be created in it instead of the current directory.
+Otherwise, the DML will be saved as the filename &lt;path&gt;
+instead of being automatically named.

 -% &lt;dir&gt;
 Use the XML template in the specified directory instead of the built-in